 The recent diplomatic spat between Qatar and several other countries in the region has put Qatar Airways in a tough position.
-As a result of this conflict, they are no longer allowed to fly to Bahrain, Egypt, Lybia, the Maldives, Yemen, Saudi Arabia, or the United Arab Emirates.
+As a result, they are no longer allowed to fly to Bahrain, Egypt, Lybia, the Maldives, Yemen, Saudi Arabia, or the United Arab Emirates.

-Understandably, this has overshadowed Qatar Airways’ rollout of their new QSuite business class product which has been expected to launch very soon.
+Understandably, this has overshadowed Qatar Airways’ rollout of their new QSuite business class product, which had been expected to launch very soon.
 It now looks like June 24 will be the launch of the product on a flight from Doha to London-Heathrow.

 The new QSuite was unveiled at ITB Berlin in March to rave reviews.
 Each seat is comfortably spacious, lie-flat, and has direct aisle access.
-If traveling with a significant other, the cabin crew can remove the divider between several of the middle seats so it can be converted into a double bed.
+If traveling with a significant other, the cabin crew can remove the divider between some sets of middle seats to convert them into a double bed.

 A one-way ticket on this flight is currently priced at over $4,000, while a round-trip booking will cost over $5,000.
 It’s unlikely that we’ll see award space for this first flight, but there are several great ways to book a business class seat with Qatar Airways thanks to a few of their Oneworld partners.

-Japan Airlines’ Mileage Bank program provides the cheapest option at 42,000 miles for a one-way business class for an award ticket.
-With American Airlines’ AAdvantage program you can book it for 42,500 miles.
+Japan Airlines’ Mileage Bank program provides the cheapest option at 42,000 miles for a one-way business class award ticket.
+With American Airlines’ AAdvantage program, you can book it for 42,500 miles.
 Finally, you can also book with Cathay Pacific’s Asia Miles program for 45,000 miles.

-The American AAdvantage program also partners with SPG but has co-branded cards issued by Citi and Barclaycard to make earning miles easier.
+The American AAdvantage program also partners with SPG, but it has co-branded cards issued by Citi and Barclaycard to make earning miles easier.